PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 Product complexity increases with the number of attributes.

-How did you estimate the number of variants for your products when you completed the tool at the beginning of this post?
-If you have a large operation it’s likely this was the most difficult question to answer, because some products are simple and some are impossibly complex.
+How did you estimate the number of product variants when you completed the tool at the beginning of this post?
+If you have a large operation, this is likely the most challenging question because some products are simple, and some are impossibly complex.

 In any case, most products vary to some degree.

 For example, if a parent product is a t-shirt, one child would be an extra-large, blue t-shirt.
-This is a very simple example, as complex products can have virtually any number of attributes and those attributes can have a huge variety of possible values.
+This is a straightforward example, as complex products can have virtually any number of attributes, and those attributes can have a vast variety of possible values.

-Product content enrichment, accuracy, and completeness drive sales conversions, so the more variants you have, the more digital assets you’re going to need.
+Product content enrichment, accuracy, and completeness drive sales conversions, so the more variants you have, the more digital assets you will need.
 A PIM with digital asset management (DAM) capability simplifies this by giving you the option of tying a single image to each child product.
 One benefit is that your product pages will be tidy, making more sense to your customers and the search engines they use to find your products.

 If your operation is simple, you have a small number of business partnerships, and you sell a narrow variety of simple products, you probably don’t need to invest in a PIM.